Jump to recipe →

 • Chicken broth

-steps to make southern collard greens
+steps to make southern collard greens.

 How to Make Collard Greens

-1. Cook the Aromatics: Heat a tablespoon of bacon fat in a stockpot set over medium heat.
+1. Cook the aromatics: Heat a tablespoon of bacon fat in a stockpot set over medium heat.
 Add the onion and garlic and cook, stirring often, until softened.

-2. Cook the Meat: Add the ham hocks, water, seasoned salt, pepper flakes, and sugar to the stockpot.
-Bring the mixture to a boil; reduce heat and simmer, uncovered, until the ham hocks are tender, 55 to 60 minutes.
+2. Cook the meat: Add the ham hocks, water, seasoned salt, pepper flakes, and sugar to the stockpot.
+Bring the mixture to a boil.
+Then, reduce the heat and simmer, uncovered for about 55 to 60 minutes or until the ham hocks are tender.

-wooden spatula spoonful of collard green with ham
+wooden spatula spoonful of collard green with ham.

 How to Store and Reheat Leftover Collard Greens

-Refrigerate collard greens in an airtight container for about 4 days.
+Refrigerate leftovers in an airtight container for about 4 days.
 You can reheat them in the microwave or on the stovetop.
-Collard greens can also be frozen for up to 3 months; I recommend letting them thaw in the refrigerator, then reheating them.

 FAQs